 The Stock Option Plan is briefly described in the paragraph above the Option Grants Table.
-During 1994 the Compensation Committee awarded options for 2,800 shares to the chief executive officer and 1,900 shares to each of the other executive officers under the plan.
+During 1995 the Compensation Committee awarded options under the plan to the ten executive officers as follows: for 3,600 shares to the chief executive officer, for 2,475 shares each to six other executive officers, and for 1,650 shares each to the remaining three executive officers.
+The Corporation's Executive Vice President and Chief Operating Officer, Michael L. Cox, was awarded an additional option for 7,500 shares during 1995.

 The Employee Stock Purchase Plan generally provides that full-time employees of the Corporation or a participating subsidiary with more than 6 months of service may elect, prior to the offering period (July 1 to June 30), to purchase common shares of the Corporation at a price equal to 85% of the lesser of the market price of the stock at the beginning of the period and the market price at the end of the period.
-For the offering period ending June 30, 1994, Messrs.
-Anderson, Gilcrest, Hoover, Helms and Williams, the executive officers named in the Summary Compensation Table, purchased 616, 359, 462, 102, and 704 shares, respectively, under the 1989 Employee Stock Purchase Plan.
-The 1989 Employee Stock Purchase Plan expired on June 30, 1994; however, at the 1994 annual meeting the shareholders approved the 1994 Employee Stock Purchase Plan and reserved 112,500 shares of the Corporation's common stock for issuance under that plan.
+For the offering period ending June 30, 1995, Messrs.
+Anderson, Cox, Gilcrest, Hoover and Helms, the executive officers named in the Summary Compensation Table, purchased 831, 0, 582, 664, and 165 shares, respectively, under the 1994 Employee Stock Purchase Plan.
 The 1994 Employee Stock Purchase Plan covers 5 offering periods, expiring on June 30, 1999.